The Complete Guide to Burials

 Within these cemeteries, there are often four types of ground plots: single, companion, family and those for cremated remains.
 As the names would suggest, single and companion plots accommodate one or two caskets, respectively, while family plots are typically small areas dedicated to four or more spaces.
 Most cemeteries also have areas for cremated remains, whether they’re in the ground like a traditional burial plot, in an urn garden, or in an above ground columbarium.

 Burials typically take place within a few days of death, so it’s important to begin planning as quickly as possible.
 In some religions, burials are slated to occur even sooner religious Jews and Muslims, for example, traditionally and interred within 24 hours of death, whenever possible.

-Sunset will be able to walk you through the steps for a burial, including the items you’ll need to purchase immediately.
+Gardens of Memory will be able to walk you through the steps for a burial, including the items you’ll need to purchase immediately.
 These include the plot itself, the casket, and a vault or liner.
 Selection of the memorial or monument generally takes place in the weeks or months following the burial.

 Next: Buying a Burial Space

 Once you’ve selected a cemetery and determined the type of plot for your loved one, you’ll need to purchase the grave space itself.
 Unlike other property purchases, buying a grave doesn’t mean you own the land — the property and related responsibilities still lie with the cemetery itself.
 In this case, buying a space means you have the authority to determine who will be interred there, as well as the right to install a headstone or memorial on the grave.